For the food

 Plastics

-If we want to combat food waste and give our customers the freshest food possible, we do need packaging.
-Our food policy clearly states that all packaging on new products must be widely recyclable, and we are working to increase the amount of recycled content in our packaging.
-Along with other ethical businesses, we’ve aligned our targets with the UK Plastics Pact.
+If we want to combat food waste and give our customers the freshest food possible, we need packaging.
+Our Food Policy clearly states that all packaging on new products must be widely recyclable, and we are working to increase the amount of recycled content in our own packaging.
+Along with other ethical businesses, we’ve aligned our targets with the Plastics Pact.

 Fair Trade

-Our hot chocolate is Fairtrade certified and we are working towards getting 100% of the sugar in our ingredients certified as Fairtrade.
-As well as, working with coffee and tea suppliers who are engaging in programmes to ensure that they are trading fairly and making a positive impact to their communities.
+Our hot chocolate is Fairtrade certified and we’re working towards getting 100% of the sugar in our ingredients certified as Fairtrade.
+We’re also working with coffee and tea suppliers who are engaging in programmes to ensure that they’re trading fairly and making a positive impact to their communities.
 Our policy also encourages suppliers to source fairly traded and ethical ingredients as much as possible, we'd rather pay the premium to know they're responsibly sourced.

 Protecting the rainforest